ablomer/clip-bot/README.md

 ## Troubleshooting

-### Bot doesn't respond to links
+### Bot doesn't respond to slash command

-1. Check that Message Content Intent is enabled in Discord Developer Portal
-2. Ensure the message contains **only** the Steam link (no other text)
+1. Ensure the bot has the `applications.commands` scope when invited
+2. Wait a few minutes after inviting the bot for slash commands to sync
+3. Try typing `/share` - if it doesn't appear, the commands may not have synced yet
-3. Verify the link matches the pattern: `https://cdn.steamusercontent.com/ugc/...`
+4. Verify the link matches the pattern: `https://cdn.steamusercontent.com/ugc/...`
+5. Check bot logs for any sync errors

 ### Download fails